Stuart Attorneys Protecting Florida's Aging and Special Needs Residents

 Trust our attorneys in Stuart, Florida to serve for your elderly and special needs loved ones

-At McCarthy, Summers, Bobko, Wood, Norman, Bass & Melby, P.A., we provide highly-professional legal services for the elderly and clients with special needs.
+At McCarthy, Summers, Wood, Norman, Melby & Schultz, P.A., we provide highly-professional legal services for the elderly and clients with special needs.
 We work closely with you to address all your concerns.
 For compassionate assistance anywhere along the Treasure Coast, contact the firm online or call us at 772.286.1700.